Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/PRESENTATION.md

 Now we get to the fun part!

-The below diagram is the entire algorithm at a glance:
+The below diagram is of the entire algorithm at a glance:

 ![Message Processing](presentation_imgs/pic2.webp)

-The below diagram is each round in more detail:
+The below diagram is of each round in more detail:

 ![Rounds](presentation_imgs/pic3.webp)